nearform/openshift-ansible/CONTRIBUTING.md

 ## Submitting Code To The Playbooks

-Following these guidelines will it easier for people to review your code and merge it faster.
+Following these guidelines will make it easier for people to review your code and merge it faster.

 1. Please add **documentation** to any user-facing changes you make